The Engine’s Logic

 - Winterization kit

-Did you know that X-Plane’s default piston engine is not as good as you may have tought when it comes to simulate a specific engine model?
+Did you know that X-Plane’s default piston engine is not as good as you may have thought when it comes to simulating a specific engine model?
 That is because it is designed to “just fit” every kind of airplane.

 It means that it’s made out of compromises to be “good enough” under every operating condition.
-That is, it’s not “realistic enough” if used to simulate a specific engine model.
+That is, it’s not “realistic enough” to be used to simulate a specific engine model.

 This is where REP enters the game.